canopas/group-track-android/CONTRIBUTING.md

 * One or more maintainers will use GitHub's review feature to review your PR.
 * If the maintainer asks for any changes, edit your changes, push, and ask for another review.
 Additional tags (such as `needs-tests`) will be added depending on the review.
 * If the maintainer decides to pass on your PR, they will thank you for the contribution and explain why they won't be accepting the changes.
 That's ok!
 We still really appreciate you taking the time to do it, and we don't take that lightly. 💚
-* If your PR gets accepted, it will be marked as such, and merged into the `master` branch soon after.
+* If your PR gets accepted, it will be marked as such and merged into the `master` branch soon after.

 ## Provide Support on Issues

-Helping out other users with their questions is a really awesome way of contributing to any community.
-It's not uncommon for most of the issues on open source projects to be support-related questions by users trying to understand something they ran into or find their way around a known bug.
+Helping out other users with their questions is an awesome way of contributing to any community.
+It's not uncommon for most of the issues on open-source projects to be support-related questions by users trying to understand something they ran into or find their way around a known bug.

-Sometimes, the `support` label will be added to things that turn out to actually be other things, like bugs or feature requests.
+Sometimes, the `support` label will be added to things that turn out to be other things, like bugs or feature requests.
 In that case, suss out the details with the person who filed the original issue, add a comment explaining what the bug is, and change the label from `support` to `bug` or `feature`.
 If you can't do this yourself, @mention a maintainer so they can do it.

-In order to help other folks out with their questions:
+To help other folks out with their questions:

 * Go to the issue tracker and [filter open issues by the `support` label](https://github.com/canopas/group-track-android/pulls?q=is%3Aopen+is%3Aissue+label%3Asupport).
-* Read through the list until you find something that you're familiar enough with to give an answer to.
+* Read through the list until you find something that you're familiar enough with to answer.
 * Respond to the issue with whatever details are needed to clarify the question, or get more details about what's going on.
-* Once the discussion wraps up and things are clarified, either close the issue, or ask the original issue filer (or a maintainer) to close it for you.
+* Once the discussion wraps up and things are clarified, either close the issue or ask the original issue filer (or a maintainer) to close it for you.

 Some notes on picking up support issues: